Fatemah-Bahzad/to-do1/README.md

 #to-do
+## In progress
 a simple to do list using React.

-Finally project goals: A full itinerary that can be using for
+Final project goals: A full itinerary that can be using for

       1-travling
       2-studying